 Emergency Alert Apps

-FREEMIUM. iOS & Android.
+FREEMIUM. iOS, Android & Apple Watch.
 This is a virtual NOAA Weather Radio on your phone.
 It has all the same features and it’s free.
 It’s great as long as you’re sure you’ll have a cell signal, but if not, be safe and take your real NOAA radio with you wherever you go.

-PAID. iOS only.
-Another virtual NOAA Weather Radio.
-Yeah, I know, I’m obsessed.
+PAID. iOS & Android.
+Another virtual NOAA Weather Radio, this has now become available for Android.
 I like the push warnings on this one better than Storm Shield’s, but they don’t both always work in the same areas for some reason, so I have both.
 One caveat about this one is that MyWarn is a paid app ($9.99 one-time), and it doesn’t appear to be updated as often as Storm Shield.
-It has a pretty good related website but it shows that it hasn’t really been updated in the past two years.
+It has a pretty good related website but it shows that it’s not fully supported and the Android version only gets 2.7 stars.
 So I’m really only hanging on to it because I’ve already paid.

 NOAA Weather Radio – NEW!

-PAID on iOS, FREEMIUM on Android.
+PAID on iOS with in-app purchases, FREEMIUM on Android.
 NOAA Weather Radio is a premium NOAA weather app.
 Monitor more than 200 NOAA weather radio All Hazards broadcasts.
 Get the latest warnings, watches, advisories and forecasts, including other hazards, 24/7.

 - Exclusive Feature: Rewind and Replay Live NOAA broadcasts, so you never miss a life-saving alert.